 Using Home Equity To Pay For College

-With home equity increasing and current mortgage rates low, U.S. homeowners are doing more cash-out refinances than during any period this decade.
+With home equity increasing and low, U.S. homeowners are doing more cash-out refinances than during any period this decade.

 “Paying for college” is among the reason why they’re doing it.

 But, just because your home has equity, should you be using that equity to pay for your child’s schooling?
 There are advantages and disadvantages to consider.